kubilus1/autoortho/docs/index.md

 Assumptions:

 * You have installed X-Plane 11.50+
-* You have a recent version of Python and pip installed
 * You have a reasonably fast CPU and broadband internet
+* FUSE is installed and setup (Enable `user_allow_other` in /etc/fuse.conf, if not already the case.)

 Steps:

-1. Download the most recent release of this project: https://github.com/kubilus1/autoortho/releases
+1. Download the most recent `autoortho.bin` release of this project: https://github.com/kubilus1/autoortho/releases
-2. Extract to a convenient location
-3. Enter the directory you extracted
-4. Install all pre-reqs with `python3 -m pip install -r requirements.txt`
+3. Place the downloaded file somewhere sensible and make executable `chmod +x autoortho.bin`
-5. Run the project with `python3 autoortho`
+4. Run the program `./autoortho.bin`
 6. Configure your X-Plane Custom Scenery directory to point to the appropriate location
 7. Download and setup an ortho set from the 'Scenery' tab.
-8. Click 'Fly' to run the program
+8. Click 'Run' to run the program
 9. Configure your scenery_packs.ini file appropriately
 10. Run X-Plane and choose a location for an ortho set you have downloaded